-Carima Neusser was born in Stockholm 1984.
+Carima Neusser was born 1984 in Stockholm.
 She is a choreographer, performer and artist.
 She earned her master degree in Culture and Media production at Linköpings Universitet (2014-2016) and she studied dance at Iwanson International School of Contemporary Dance (2006-2009) She works and collaborates throughout difference contexts and her work has been presented at dance theaters, galleries, museums, music festivals among many others.
 Her work has been presented in Sweden, Italy, France, Mexico, Brazil and USA.

 2019 she presented Baroque Architecture and Submission at Dansens Hus, Stockholm.
 She presented Spiritual Lap Dance in collaboration with artist Per Hüttner and neuroscientist Stephen Whitmarsh at La Folie Numerique in Paris and Winslow Garage in Los Angeles.
 During an international tour in early 2018 she presented performances and organized interdisciplinary seminars between arts, dance, science and philosophy in Mexico City, Los Angeles and Sao Paulo.